redox-os/book/src/build-system-reference.md

 ### Format

-The Redox configuration files use the [TOML](https://toml.io/en/) format, which has a very easy syntax and is very flexbile.
+The Redox configuration files use the [TOML](https://toml.io/en/) format, which has a very easy syntax and is very flexible.

 You can see what the format supports on the [TOML](https://toml.io/en/v1.0.0) website.